devConvert/flow_lead_test/README.md

 ### Pulling information with REST API

-In order to pull information we must whitelist your server IP.
+In order to pull information we must whitelist your server IP and give you an affiliate token.
+An affiliate token is required only when pulling information but not when pushing leads.

 **Aggregated data endpoint:**
 ```